Series: You Rang, M'Lord?

 - Na´ve Newcomer: Ivy joins the staff in the pilot, having never worked in service before.

-- Running Gag: Teddy chasing maids, Mabel trying to scrounge food from the other servants and being thwarted.
+- Running Gag: Teddy chasing maids, Mabel trying to scrounge food from the other servants and being thwarted, Henry getting smacked round the back of the head.

 - Schemer: Alf.